helius-labs/atlas-txn-sender/README.md

 `GRPC_URL` - GRPC url used to stream latest slots and blocks.
 Slots tell us what to call `getSlotLeaders` with, blocks tell us if the txns we've sent were sent successfully.

+`X_TOKEN` - token used to authenticate with the grpc url

 `TPU_CONNECTION_POOL_SIZE` (Optional)- Number of leaders to cache connections to, and send transactions to.
 The default in the solana client is 4.

 `IDENTITY_KEYPAIR_FILE` - Path to the keypair file.
 If this is a validator key it will use a staked connection to the validator.